prooph/proophessor-do/docs/mgmt-ui/index.md

 ## Adding a Watcher

-The management UI ships with a very neat feature called "stream watcher".
-You can set up watchers based on filters like the one shown above to get notifications in the management UI when a new event is added to a stream that matches the filter criteria.
-This can be very useful for debugging event sourced application or monitoring business errors recorded as events.
+The management UI ships with a neat feature called "stream watcher".
+You can set up watchers based on filters like the one shown above.
+When a new event is recorded in the application and it matches the filter of an active watcher you'll get a notification in the management UI.
+**This can be very useful for debugging event sourced application or monitoring business errors recorded as events.**

 Let's try it!
 You still have the posted TODOs filter from above?
 Now click on the **red eye icon** next to the plus sign.
 A pop up will ask you to provide a name for the new watcher.
 Just call it **Posted Todos**